cansik/open-azure-kinect/README.md

 ```

 ## Usage
 In order to load an MKV file, it is necessary to create a new instance of the `OpenK4APlayback` class.
+Note that if the `is_looping` flag is set, the stream will not stop playing at the EOF of the stream.
+It will automatically close and reopen the file.

 ```python
 from openk4a.playback import OpenK4APlayback